- About Food Items: Ingredients and Prepared Foods

 Open the food item.

-- Scroll down and expand the Nutritional Content section.
+- Select the Nutritional Content tab.
 The Nutrition Facts label is displayed, listing the individual nutrient values.

 Ingredient Note: For an ingredient, the Serving Size on the Nutrition Facts label is 100 grams, as per industry standard, as per screenshot below.